nermalcat69/Links/README.md

 ## Inspiration

-This project was inspired by [Jordi Enric](http://jordienric.com/), and you can find his GitHub repository [here](https://github.com/jordienr).
+This project was inspired by [Jordi Enric](http://jordienric.com/), and you can find his GitHub [here](https://github.com/jordienr).
 Jordi's work served as a foundation for this project, and we thank him for the inspiration.

 ## Demo

-You can check out a live demo of this project [here](https://your-website-url.com).
+You can check out a live demo of this project **[here](https://arjunlinks.vercel.app)**.

 ## Getting Started